Don't demonise Boris Johnson, Rishi Sunak warns Tories at campaign launch

 And former senior minister Damian Green is one of the MPs backing Mr Tugendhat.

-At his launch, in central London, Mr Sunak, who quit the government last week in protest at Mr Johnson's leadership style, said: "Boris Johnson is one of the most remarkable people I've ever met.
+At his campaign launch, in central London, Mr Sunak, who quit the government last week in protest at Mr Johnson's leadership, said: "Boris Johnson is one of the most remarkable people I've ever met.

 "And, whatever some commentators may say, he has a good heart."